artamonovtech/artamonovtech/README.md

 ### 👋 Hello everyone, my name is Alexander

 I'm a full-stack engineer with over five years of professional experience in product companies.
-I have worked with many web technologies, but I enjoy developing with React and Node.js.
+I have worked with many web technologies, but I enjoy developing with Node.js and React.
 I'm a lifelong learner and enjoy building exciting projects that allow me to use my skills and creativity.
 In my spare time, I enjoy car culture and golf.

 ### ⚙️ Backend stack